kargnas/laravel-ai-translator/README.md

 This will create a `config/ai-translator.php` file where you can modify the following settings:

-1. `source_locale`: Change this to your default language in the Laravel project.
+- `source_locale`: Change this to your default language in the Laravel project.
 The package will translate from this language.

-2. `source_directory`: If you use a different directory for language files instead of the default `lang` directory, you can specify it here.
+- `source_directory`: If you use a different directory for language files instead of the default `lang` directory, you can specify it here.

+- `chunk_size`: Set the number of strings to be translated in a single AI request.
+Higher values can significantly reduce API costs but may impact translation quality for very large chunks.
+Default is 10.

-3. `ai`: Configure the AI provider, model, and API key here.
+- `ai`: Configure the AI provider, model, and API key here.

    | Provider  | Model                          | Cost (I/O per 1M tokens)   | Descrpition                                      |
    |-----------|--------------------------------|----------------------------|--------------------------------------------------|